3 minute read

 3. Staff training

 Due to the pace of technological developments, regular and adequate staff training is vital to help maximise the potential of educational technology.
-But budgetary pressures have made it increasingly difficult for headteachers to deliver the level of training that they would like.
+Budgetary pressures have made it increasingly difficult for headteachers to deliver the level of training that they would like.

 Of course, it’s not just teachers that need training.
 There are also growing concerns from IT staff within schools about managing an influx of new and emerging technologies.
 To combat this growing problem, edtech providers need to do more to help headteachers provide more practical training in their schools.